- Model Failure: What happens when a requested model name is invalid?

 Step 3: Verify the Fallback

 The request succeeds, and the response comes from Anthropic.
 Go to the Logs page and find the request you just sent.
-You’ll see its trace:FAILED
+You’ll see its trace:- FAILED: The first attempt to- @openai-prod, blocked by the- word_countguardrail with a- 446status.

 Summary of Best Practices